 You definitely don’t want people to think of you as “just another life coach,” or “just another website designer,” do you?

 There’s only one you.
-The snapshot you give your customers of who you are and what you stand for is one of the best ways to differentiate yourself from others in your field.
+The snapshot you give your customers of who you are and what you stand for is one of the best ways to stand out from others in your field.

 Your personal brand is the ultimate Unique Selling Proposition!

 It’s easy to stand out in a crowded marketplace by developing your personal brand.